Kyle Patrick

 Kyle Patrick Dickherber (born May 20, 1986) is an American singer, songwriter and producer.
-He has earned multiple gold records as an artist, and over 100 million streams as a producer & songwriter.
-He was formerly the lead singer of Boston power pop band The Click Five, which saw numerous radio hits from 2007–2010.
+He has earned multiple gold records as an artist, and over 150 million streams as a producer & songwriter.
+He is the lead singer of Boston power pop band The Click Five, which saw numerous radio hits from 2007 to 2010.

-Personal life
+Early life

 Kyle was raised in Marietta, Georgia.
 At the age of 11, he began performing music, citing Eric Clapton and his bands Derek & The Dominos, Cream, Stevie Ray Vaughan Pink Floyd and James Taylor as his early influences.
 Kyle graduated from Lassiter High School and later moved to Boston to attend Berklee College of Music on a scholarship where he studied songwriting for guitarists.

 In 2007, he left his studies to join The Click Five as the lead vocalist and rhythm guitarist.